Megalodon-Sound/.github/profile/README.md

 --

-## Please note that this file is a placeholder
+## Please note that this profile is a placeholder

-Everything in this file is subject to change.
+Everything in this profile is subject to change.

 ---